-The results showed that the drag of all cyclists in the peloton decreased compared to that of an isolated rider — but in the mid-rear section, the reduction plunged to between 5 and 10 percent the drag of an isolated rider.
+The results showed that the drag of all riders in the peloton decreased compared to that of an isolated rider — but in the mid-rear section of the group, the reduction plunged to between 5 and 10 percent the drag of an isolated rider.

 That’s up to 10 times less than previous assumptions, and it benefits almost half the cyclists in a peloton.